Northcote High School English Language Centre

 The program is the responsibility of the Assistant Principal responsible for the International Students’ Program portfolio.

-The International Student Program Director is responsible for student management, social opportunities and homestay accommodation.
+The Global Education Program Director is responsible for student management, social opportunities and homestay accommodation.

 The ELC Coordinator and EAL teachers are responsible for curriculum development and students’ academic progress.